AmalNasharti/GitEsercizi/README.md

 ## Exercise 6
 Being satisfied of your work you add and commit your modification locally and push them to a GitHub feature brach before merging.
 Then you make a pull request to make others revise your code.

+## Exercise 7
+Now you need to pull down the changes to your local environment.